Lasting Powers of Attorney - Plan Ahead

 The legal implications of not having an LPA in place when you lose mental capacity are that your family members of friends will not be able to act or make decisions on your behalf without first applying to the court of protection for a deputyship order.
 This is a much more expensive route as it involves court fees and legal fees.
 The court will decide who will act for you and will dictate what decisions that person(s) can make.

-Our fixed fee for one LPA is £500 plus VAT and for both LPAs £750 plus VAT.
+At GN Law, our fixed fee for one LPA is £500 plus VAT and for both LPAs £750 plus VAT.
 The registration fees are not included in our fixed fees.

 If you need to apply to become a deputy, the basic fee (which assumes the deputyship application is uncontested and that there are no court hearings) is £950 + VAT plus the court fee of £365.